-Shape puzzles are also three-dimensional shape sorters but the shapes are flatter and they fit into their matching shapes in the board.
+Shape puzzles are also three-dimensional shape sorters but the shapes are flatter and they fit into their matching shapes on the board.

-The large foam puzzle mats many toddlers have on their floor in their bedrooms are a similar type.
+The large foam puzzle mats many toddlers have on the floor in their bedrooms are a similar type.